ahmettoguz/Micro-Backend/README.md

 <h2 id="features">🔥 Features</h2>

++ **TLS/HTTPS:** Centeralized TLS/HTTPS support for all services with selfsigned certificate.
++ **Postman Endpoint Collection:** Postman collection added for ensure validation of all API endpoints.
 + **External Communication:** Manage communication with frontend.
 + **Swagger Documentation:** Comprehensive API documentation integrated for easier development.
 + **Environment Variables:** Configurations have been adjusted for enhanced flexibility.